opulo-inc/docs/docs/semi-assembly/index.md

 ![hero image of LumenPnP](semi-hero.png)

 The LumenPnP is an ongoing project.
-The current version, V3, uses strip feeders and can reliably place components as small as 0402.
-Opulo is working on active, powered feeders.
+The current version, V3, can reliably place components as small as 0402 using 8mm [powered feeders](https://opulo.io/products/8mm-feeder) and/or 3D printed strip feeders.

 The LumenPnP is completely open source and has an active community with ongoing mechanical, electrical, and software modifications.